adjust/web_sdk/README.md

 </script>
 ```

+The above snippet can be used in Google Tag Manager as Custom HTML tag.

+Adjust Web SDK should be loaded only once per page and it should be initiated once per page load.

 ## <a id="initialization">Initialization</a>

 In order to initialize Adjust Web SDK you must call `Adjust.initSdk` method as soon as possible: